How to Change Polaris Sportsman Oil & Air Filter

 NOTE: The Polaris oil filter kit comes standard with 2 quarts of oil.
 The oil capacity for a Polaris Sportsman ATV is 3.6 quarts, but only 2 quarts are needed for this service.

-Step 8.
-Secure the dipstick back into place, then start up the engine and let it idle for a couple of minutes.
+Step 7.
+Pour 1 quart of oil at a time into the opening where the dipstick was, then secure the dipstick back into place, start up the engine and let it idle for a couple of minutes.

-Step 11.
-Remove the dipstick once more to check that your oil level is in the middle of the fill line indicator.
+Step 9.
+Unscrew the dipstick, and wipe it clean before screwing it back into place.
+Next, remove the dipstick once more to check that the oil level is in the middle of the fill line indicator.

 How to Replace a Polaris Sportsman Air Filter